+During 2023, Aroundtown Group made further investments in energy efficient measures such as PV's, CHP's, EV charging stations and efficient windows, lighting, roofs, façade and heating systems.
 The objective of the Group is to reduce the consumption of energy with a high carbon footprint by increasing the use of renewable energy and setting periodic emission reduction targets.
-The Group has strategically decided on switching to higher efficiency systems.
-A substantial share of the fossil-operated heating plants have already been switched, and further units are being switched on an ongoing basis.
-Additionally, the Group employs strategic partnerships with energy suppliers (gas and electricity), who must possess relevant certifications.
-Stipulated by the contractual limits set by the Group's environmental policy, providers monitor their energy consumption and keep to a high standard.
-The Group has also set the goal to switch all electricity to Power Purchase Agreement (PPA) certified renewable electricity from wind, hydroelectric and solar PV sources by 2027.
+A substantial share of the fossil-operated heating plants has already been switched, and further units will continue to be converted on an ongoing basis.
+Additionally, Aroundtown Group employs strategic partnerships with energy suppliers (gas and electricity), who must possess relevant certifications.